whitschroder/remote-sensing/_sources/rc.md

 ## Texture and Colorize

-The next two steps, Texture and Colorize and the imagery over the model.
+The next two steps, Texture and Colorize add the imagery over the model.

 ## Coordinate System and Ground Control Points